dataforgoodfr/batch9_geowatchlabs-3-markets/README.md

 <u><b>NB :</b></u> the column "who added this link" is here in case you want to ask questions about the source to the person who found it

+We used the [World Food Program] source as it is the most granular and comprehensive for Mauritania.